 The church in Blackburn had for years been frequented by Susan's beloved Grandma Kath, and the congregation turned out in droves to offer congratulations and a fine spread for the nuptials of a special little girl who so clearly captured their hearts throughout her growing up.
 Their generosity was amazing: even the church was decked out in flowers in Melbourne Demons' colours, almost impossible to find in autumn.

-y the turnout of family and friends, united perhaps by a nervousness at the very grownup steps Jus and Sue are taking, but just as bound by a shared determination to respect their right to try, and to celebrate their determination to walk this shared path.
+Mid afternoon we adjourned to my Mum's, where I was overwhelmed by the turnout of family and friends, united perhaps by a nervousness at the very grownup steps Jus and Sue are taking, but just as bound by a shared determination to respect their right to try, and to celebrate their determination to walk this shared path.

 My head was spinning as I moved among cousins who were babies when I left for England and are now small boys, aunts and family friends who had known me since the same age, and on to other cousins I'd not seen in nearly a decade (when they were barely teens!).
 We exchanged major news and milestones at lighting pace, but mostly just revelled in a sense of satisfaction that, despite the copious quirks, hurdles and tricky shite that life seems to send our way, all present were in health and at peace with their place in the world.
 That's no mean feat among our lot.